10up/ElasticPress/readme.txt

 __Protected Content__: Optionally index all of your content, including private and unpublished content, to speed up searches and queries in places like the administrative dashboard.

-__Media__: Indexes text inside of popular file types, and adds those files types to search results.
+__Documents__: Indexes text inside of popular file types, and adds those files types to search results.

 Please refer to [Github](https://github.com/10up/ElasticPress) for detailed usage instructions and documentation.